AdaLollA/HnB-Automation/1 - Lecture/Lecture Iris/Lecture 1/ReadMe.md

 - **Encountered Problems:**
     1. The adoption did not manage to upload all the necessary files (Error Code: 10)!
         -> using wrong charger (not the standalone charger but rather a dock). this almost broke the Raspberry Pi because the charger does not provide enough power to the Pi because it uses a not good enough protocol
-        -> connected too many dongles to the Pi which is always a bad thing to do. connect only as many dongles to the Pi as necessary! thus, we removed all dongles except one from the Pi.
+        -> connected too many dongles to the Pi which is always a bad thing to do. connect only as many dongles to the Pi as necessary!
+Thus, we removed all dongles except one from the Pi.

     2. We accidentally deleted the node1 and node2 folder.
 We tried to abort the deletion of the folders, however it was already too late.
 We now have two options to fix the problem:
         1. First, we could use the web interface to fix the issue.
 However, by deleting the folder structure we could not access the menu.